kamilazdybal/PCAfold/docs/user/data-reduction.rst

 of the functions in this module.
 The general goal for PCA on sampled data sets is to bias PCA with some information about the sampled data set :math:`\mathbf{X_r}`.
-Biasing option parameter will control how PCA is performed on/informed by :math:`\mathbf{X_r}` data set sampled from :math:`\mathbf{X}`.
+Biasing option parameter will control how PCA is performed on or informed by :math:`\mathbf{X_r}` data set sampled from :math:`\mathbf{X}`.

 It is assumed that centers and scales computed on